eexpress/UniEditor/README_en.md

 > Editing hotkeys is actually just a subset of software hotkeys.

 - Hotkeys can be unified, because there are only common parts due to the differences in editor functions.
-Usually only ctrl-c / V / X / Z / Y / F / h / g / N / O / S / w / Q / A.
+Usually only Ctrl-C/V/X/Z/Y/F/H/G/N/O/S/W/Q/A.

 - In view of different history and habits, the hotkeys of common functions will also form several styles.